-When you receive a traffic citation, you are given an “appearance” date, which is usually 14 to 21 days from the date of the ticket.
+When you receive a traffic citation, you are given an “appearance” date, which is usually 14 to a few days from the date of the ticket, but can be different depending on the court.
 Prior to your appearance date, you must either: 1) pay your traffic citation; or 2) request a court hearing.
 If you fail to do either, an Alias warrant for your arrest will be issued.
 After the Alias warrant is issued, if you are stopped by law enforcement, for any reason, you are subject to arrest.

 Are you in this situation now?
 Do you have outstanding Alias warrants?
 Call attorney Todd E. Tkach now!
 We can post a surety bond to lift the warrant for your arrest and set your case for hearing.
 At the hearing, we strive for a dismissal of the charge(s) against you.
 If a dismissal can’t be obtained, we’ll aggressively negotiate to obtain the best possible result for you.

-Capias warrants are issued when you fail to comply with a plea agreement that you entered into regarding a citation.
-It may be that you agreed to pay a certain fine within a certain time and to not get any other traffic citations within a certain time period.
+Capias warrants are issued when you fail to comply with a plea agreement in which previously entered.
+It may be that you agreed to pay a certain fine amount within a certain time and/or to not receive any other traffic citations within a certain time period.
 Failure to comply with any part of that agreement will result in a Capias warrant being issued for your arrest.
 In this situation, it’s probably too late for us to be able to help.
 You must either pay the fine or remain subject to arrest at any time.